 This page has charts showing the amount of hydrogen peroxide to use for watering and spraying plants, for general applications and for sick or fungsy plants.
 Please take a look – it only takes a little bit of peroxide.

 Here is a science fair project using hydrogen peroxide for sprouting seeds and rooting cuttings.
-In this experiment you have a choice of either sprouting seeds or rooting cuttings.
-Either way, different amounts of hydrogen peroxide are used, and the results then compared.
+In this experiment you can sprout seeds and root cuttings.
+Different amounts of hydrogen peroxide are used, and the results then compared.

 When the garden is watered by rain, there is a small amount of hydrogen peroxide in the water.
 It is part of the earth’s cleaning system.....